vanusquarm/image-prediction-pytorch/README.md

 # Image Classification using AWS SageMaker
-I used AWS Sagemaker to train a ResNet-18 to perform image classification and used the Sagemaker profiling, debugger, and hyperparameter tuning with $3.
+I used AWS Sagemaker to train a ResNet-18 to perform image classification and used the Sagemaker profiling, debugger, and hyperparameter tuning with less than $4.

 <img width="400" alt="Screen Shot 2022-01-02 at 10 11 52 PM" src="https://user-images.githubusercontent.com/62487364/147903583-ac6b7cce-edc1-430e-8a08-6227045521fc.png">